 Click the Applications category to view the list of all apps installed on your Mac, the date you used them last and the disk space they are taking up.
-Click on the Uninstall with App Cleaner button.
-It will launch a special uninstaller from Pro tools which allows you to remove unwanted apps completely and safely.
+Click the Uninstall with App Cleaner button.
+It will launch a special uninstaller from Pro tools that allows you to remove unwanted apps completely and safely.

 Click on this category to see the volume of duplicate pictures, movies, music, documents, archives, and other types of duplicate files.
 You can review all duplicates with appropriate software from Pro Tools – Duplicate File Finder.
 Just click the Review with Duplicate Finder button to launch this app and remove or organize your duplicate files and folders.

 There are tons of system files on your Mac that can’t be removed or shouldn’t be removed for the system to work correctly, but it’s useful to know about them and understand what is on your Mac hard drive.
-In the System category, you can view the volume of system operating files, files in the Library folder, and inaccessible folders such as the folders of other Mac users and system folders protected from being modified to not harm the system.
+In the System category, you can view the volume of system operating files, files in the Library folder, and inaccessible folders such as the folders of other Mac users.

 Here you can view what is in your Home folder.
 Please note that the items in the Home folder are displayed in the appropriate categories of files in the list above.

-MacCleaner Pro provides special separate applications for a deep cleanup of a Mac.
-In the Manage disk space section, you viewed what is on your disk.
-With the Pro tools and helpers, you can easily locate and remove all unwanted stuff from your Mac disk.
+MacCleaner Pro provides special separate applications for a deep cleanup of your Mac.
+With the additional tools and helpers, you can easily locate and remove all unwanted stuff from your Mac disk.

 Switch to each section from the sidebar and click to launch the appropriate application, depending on what files and items you want to locate and remove.